zahraaliaghazadeh/Note-Taker/README.md

 After installations, Once you download the files, You can open the terminal and type the command ``` npm install ``` This will install the dependencies required such as express to run this application.
 After the install is finished if you run the command ``` node index.js``` in terminal, it will connect you to the server.
 Then once you type the ```http://localhost:3000/``` in the browser you can start the appliaction.

+## Usage
+In order to use this application you can use this [link](https://notetakingappyalda.herokuapp.com/) , You would add a title and a note.
+Then you click the save buton and it will save your notes.
+You can then use the trash button to delete a note.

 ## Features
 * Feature 1: The user can save notes using this app.